-Katie directed Ross Whitaker
+Katie – A Documentary by Ross Whitaker

-“Katie,” directed by Ross Whitaker is a documentary following Irish boxer Katie Taylor as she attempts to make the transition from amateur boxing to the professional level.
+Katie, directed by Ross Whitaker is a documentary following Irish boxer Katie Taylor as she attempts to make the transition from amateur boxing to the professional level.
 The film deservingly won the Best Irish Feature Documentary award at the Galway Film Fleadh earlier this year.

 As a child, Katie was born in a country where there was no such thing as women’s boxing.
 Yet, she knew that a boxer is what she wanted to be.
 So, she would box against the boys pretending to be one.
 Her hair tucked under her headgear so they wouldn’t know she was a girl.
 As she grew, she began to look to the Olympics.
 However, women’s boxing wasn’t allowed in the Olympics at the time.
 Katie was one of the people who spoke before the Olympic committee to get women’s boxing added, which happened in 2009.
 Already one of the most famous amateur women’s boxers by that point, she competed in the 2012 Olympics winning a gold medal.